pestphp/website/source/docs/plugins/livewire.md

 # Livewire Plugin

-The Livewire plugin for Pest adds support to the usage of [Livewire](https://laravel-livewire.com/) in [Higher Order Tests](/docs/higher-order-tests).
+The Livewire plugin for Pest adds support to use [Livewire](https://laravel-livewire.com/) in your [Higher Order Tests](/docs/higher-order-tests).

 Install the plugin using Composer:
 ```bash